 Vasilopita (Βασιλόπιτα, Vasilópita means ‘(St.) Basil’s pie’ or ‘King pie’ and is a traditional New Year’s Day cake for the people of Cyprus (where my family are originally from) and Greece as well as other areas in eastern Europe and the Balkans.

 As Saint Basil’s Day is on January 1st, my mother Vasoulla’s namesake (Vasoulla is the female equivalent of Basil) we always mark the occasion on New Year’s Day.
+I must make a vegan version for next year as since this post was published (it’s updated) I’ve become plant-based.

 My mother told me that growing up, her name day took precedence over her actual birthday and would be celebrated every year with gifts and this very special name day cake.